State of knowledge

 All files not included in the installation remain untouched (startup files, log files, local SQLite databases, etc.).

-The UC media server and UC web server components are also repaired here.
+The UC Media Server and UC Web Server components are also repaired.

-The service definitions of UCServer, UC media server, and UC web server are removed and newly created with default settings.
+The service definitions of UCServer, UC Media Server and UC Web Server are removed and recreated with default settings.

 Alternatively, the UCServer can be reinstalled.
 If the files that are not included in the installation (startup files, log files, local SQLite databases, etc.) are to be retained, this can be specified during the uninstallation process.